Get tested for COVID-19

 If you receive a negative test result, please remember to keep following the rules: wash your hands often, wear a face covering, practise social distancing and stay outdoors when meeting others outside your household/support bubble.

 If you test positive from any lateral flow (rapid) test you must self-isolate and arrange to have a PCR test to confirm the result.
 You can book a PCR test by visiting GOV.UK or by calling 119.
+This must be taken within two days of the positive lateral flow results (if you do not take the test within two days, you and everyone in your household must continue self-isolating for ten days, even if the confirmatory test is negative).

 If you know you are going to be tested, before you leave home consider how you will travel back home in a way that protects others should you test positive.